lufa3014/lufa3014.github.io/index.md

     <strong>Period:</strong> 04/2025 – 08/2025
   </p>
   <p>
     Development of a full-stack web application for creating and managing blog posts.
-Implemented the backend using Node.js, Express, and TypeScript, with a Pug template engine for the frontend.
+Implemented the backend using Node.js, Express and TypeScript with a Pug template engine for the frontend.
 Designed a responsive UI with HTML and CSS.
 Integrated user authentication, session management, and REST APIs.
 Secured the application with unit and integration tests using Vitest and Supertest.
   </p>
   <div id="grid-gallery" style="text-align:center;">
     <img id="grid-image" src="/assets/images/web_index.png" alt="GRID Battle" style="max-width: 100%; border-radius: 4px;">